 In a rational function, an excluded value is any value of x that makes the value of the function y not defined.
 Thus, these values should be excluded from the function.
 If we get the function y=2/x+3 is -3.
 So, when x=3, the value for y is not defined.
 The domain of this function is the set of all real numbers except -3.

 In algebra, an asymptote is a line that approaches the graph of the function but never touches it.
-In the function in the example above, the axis and are asymptotes, so the function graph will not touch the asymptotes.
+In the function in the example above, the axis x and y are asymptotes, so the function graph will not touch the asymptotes.

 1.6 Radical function

 Also called irrational functions, they are those that have in their definition a radical, a root.
-The most simple ones that are usually set as an example are the square roots with a real number other than 0, together with an and a b.
+The most simple ones that are usually set as an example are the square roots with a real number other than 0, together with an a and a b.

 First, the domain of the definition of the function has to be determined.
 As it is a square root, it will be all the values of x that make the radicand higher than or equal to zero.
 Then we have to check whether the function is positive or negative, which depends on the sign of the root that we have chosen.